reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ## DataFramed podcast (this paragraph added 02-Sep-2019)

 My [**DataFramed podcast**](https://www.datacamp.com/community/podcast/women-in-data-science) interview with Hugo Bowne-Anderson.
-Pick up at 34:50 to hear discussion about this blog.
+Pick up at 34:50 to 42:45 to hear discussion about this blog.
 This podcast was recorded on 19-Dec-2018.

 <p>
   <a href="https://www.datacamp.com/community/podcast/women-in-data-science">